 Fossil fuels used for energy consumption are the major contribution to greenhouse gas emissions, electrification of all energy consumption with renewable energy is therefore key to reach net zero comm...
 Read more

-qCella AG: qCella reshapes product heating for flexibility & efficiency
+qCella AG: reshape product heating

 Rematter AG: Circular, low-carbon, price-competitive earth-timber slabs.